The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

-We now present the full Hamiltonian constraint -- the top line of equation \eqref{eq: hamcon}.
+We now present the full Hamiltonian constraint -- the first two lines of equation \eqref{eq: hamcon}.
 In doing so it is first useful to introduce notation for a certain combination of terms which frequently arises.
 We define $\parts_{AB} $ via